godotengine/godot-website/collections/_article/godot-4-1-is-here.md

 ![A demo of multiple navigation agents with varied priorities](/storage/blog/godot-4-1-is-here/navigation-priority.png)

 Check out the [updated documentation](https://docs.godotengine.org/en/stable/tutorials/navigation/index.html) to learn more about how the improved navigation works.

+## Known issues

+With every release we acknowledge that there are going to be problems which we couldn't resolve in time.
+Some of these problems have been identified and fixes are being worked on as we speak, while others remain unknown until someone runs into the issue.
+You can follow our [bug tracker](https://github.com/godotengine/godot/issues) to learn if the problem that you're experiencing has been reported.
+We appreciate new reports and confirmations of existing reports, as that helps us prioritize fixing specific issues.

+Here are notable issues that have already been identified that you might experience in Godot 4.1:

+- The newly added API for defining custom configuration properties for export presets does not persist user configurations.
+Configuration options get reset and lost on editor restarts.
+The fix is going to be available in 4.1.1 (see [GH-79025](https://github.com/godotengine/godot/pull/79025)).

 ## On to the next release!